menu icon

 Storing: Baked cookies can be stored in an airtight container at room temperature for up to 4 days.

-Close up of an iced sugar cookie on a dark wood surface.
+Pile of iced sugar cookie decorated with blue decorations on a dark wood surface.

-• Use room temperature eggs and sourdough discard.
-Chilled eggs or sourdough discard may cause some of the butter to resolidify prematurely.
+• Make sure all of the ingredients are at room temperature.
+This ensures the ingredients mix evenly and will give you the best final texture.
 To quickly bring the eggs to room temperature, place them in a bowl of warm water for 10-15 minutes.

 • You must chill the dough for at least 2-3 hours before baking.
 Chilling allows the sugar to absorb more liquid further solidifying the dough.
 If the dough is baked without chilling it first, the cookies will spread while baking and become thin, hard, and crispy.
 If the dough is too stiff to work with when it comes out of the refrigerator allow it to sit at room temperature for 5 minutes to soften.